 A good proportion of the inhabitants of this community derive their potable water from rainfall collection, the release of harmful particulates and pollutants into the air and water contaminate our natural resources, affecting not only our health but also the health of future generations.
 Dust is already an issue and any increase in air-borne particles would increase the risk to community.
 Furthermore, the increased transportation of materials to and from the quarry would strain our already congested and damaged roadway, posing a safety hazard for pedestrians, cyclists, and motorists.
 This could also lead to increased maintenance costs for the local authorities, burdening taxpayers and diverting funds from more pressing community needs.

-extraction what overlays takes precedence overlay when multiple apply.

-Mineral

-Rules

-Insert further clarity in terms of

-FS118.2

-Ventia Ltd

-S424.002

-Oppose Disallow

-There are a significant number of overlays in this area that must take precedence over the expansion requirements of the quarry.
+FS169.2 Ventia Ltd S424.001 Planning maps Mineral Extraction Amend the extent of the Mineral Extraction Overlay over the entire area of NA97B/387.
+Oppose Disallow There are a significant number of overlays in this area that must take precedence over the expansion requirements of the quarry.
 These overlays hold intrinsic value to community, iwi and ecology and if disturbed will have significant effects to all stakeholders in the short. medium and long term.

-These overlays of critical importance include, but are not limited to:

-Archaeological Significance:

-The area under consideration for quarry expansion holds significant historical and archaeological value still significant to the local community and iwi.
-Our community takes pride in its rich cultural heritage, and the potential destruction of any artifacts, historical sites or indigenous remains would be a tremendous loss.
+These overlays of critical importance include, but are not limited to: Archaeological Significance: The area under consideration for quarry expansion holds significant historical and archaeological value still significant to the local community and iwi.
+Our community takes pride in its rich cultural heritage, and the potential destruction of any artifacts, historical sites, or indigenous remains would be a tremendous loss.
 These resources are not only a connection to our past but also an educational asset for future generations.